Birding Sites

 Yellow-throated Warblers sing from late March on.

-Green Kingfisher is often present, and twice Ringed
+Green Kingfisher is often present, and Ringed is seen

-has been seen.
-Zone-tailed Hawk is regular in summer,
+sometimes too.
+Zone-tailed Hawk is regular in summer

-I once saw a Gray-breasted Martin here too.
+In case that isn't enough, I once saw a Gray-breasted

 With coverage, this will turn into a known goldmine.